murale127/viewgrades-scraper/README.md

 # viewgrades-scraper
 An interactive and alternate Command Line visualisation of an IITM student's grades by scraping data from https://www.iitm.ac.in/viewgrades/
+Currently requires Firefox and works only on linux
 ## Setup
 1. Clone the repository onto your system (or download the .zip file and unzip it)
 2. Navigate to the location where you have cloned/downloaded the code on terminal